manatki/manatki/docs/HKDderivation.md

 ### TraverseK

-To limit previous ability we add another typeclass which can not be derived for usual higher kinded traits
+To limit previous ability we add another type class which can not be derived for usual higher kinded traits

 ```scala
 trait SequenceK[U[f[_]]] {